Application Architecture

 Each cell stores its own agent history and is a member of an isolated network along with other cells that share the same DNA.
 This is useful for creating separate spaces inside a single hApp — individual project workspaces or private chat channels, for example.

-When a client calls a function in a hApp, it specifies the cell ID, which is the hash of the DNA plus the agent ID, along with the zome name, function name, and function input payload.
+As a bundle of running code, a cell exposes the functions you write as its public API, which can be accessed by other cells within the same hApp, clients on the same machine, or other cells on the network that the cell belongs to.
+When a client or other cell calls a function in a hApp, it specifies the cell ID, which is the hash of the DNA plus the agent ID, along with the zome name, function name, and function input payload.
+The developer can give a participant the ability to control access to their cell’s API via capabilities.

 DNA

-A bundle of executable code that makes a unit of functionality in a hApp is called a DNA.
-You can think of it like a microservice that creates a data access and integrity layer around personal and shared data.
+The bundle of executable code running in a cell is called a DNA.
+You can think of it like a microservice that creates an access and integrity layer around personal and shared data.
 It serves as the ‘rules of the game’ against which peers can do validation and enforcement.
+Each DNA implements the code that fills a particular role in a hApp.

-The DNA can also contain metadata: a name, description, unique ID, and properties.
-The unique ID and properties can be changed either in a text editor or at installation time.
-The unique ID can be changed to clone a DNA, creating a new cell with identical functionality but an entirely separate history, network, and shared database.
-The properties, on the other hand, can also be changed to clone a DNA, but also direct the DNA’s executable code to change the new cell’s runtime behavior (similar to configuration parameters).
+The DNA can also contain metadata: a name, description, network seed, properties, origin time, and quantum time.
+These can be changed either in a text editor or at installation time.
+When the network seed is changed, it clones a DNA, creating a new cell with identical code but an entirely separate history, network, and shared database.
+Properties can affect the new cell’s runtime behavior (similar to configuration parameters or environment variables), and changes to properties also cause the DNA to be cloned.
+Finally, the origin and quantum times affect the way that the network is going to exchange data.

 Zome

 All of these functions are run from the perspective of the individual participant.
-When a client on Alice’s computer calls a function that writes data, it calls that function in her own cell, writing data to her personal store.
-Unlike with cloud and blockchain, there is no objective, global-level actor.
-Things happen only when someone causes them to happen.
+When a function is called for Alice, it’s called in her own cell in her machine, writing data to her personal store.
+Unlike with cloud and blockchain, there is no objective third party that runs application code.
+Things happen only when someone causes them to happen on their own machine.

 In summary